liferay/liferay-docs/discover/deployment/articles/03-configuring-liferay/03-liferay-clustering.markdown

 multiple @product@ nodes running concurrently.
 The Ehcache global settings are in the [`portal.properties` file](@platform-ref@/7.0/propertiesdoc/portal.properties.html#Ehcache).

-By default Liferay does not copy cache changes between nodes.
-If a user deletes or changes a cached entity, for example, Cluster Link sends a *remove* message to the other nodes to invalidate the entity in their cache.
-Requesting that entity from one of these caches results in a *miss*; the entity is then retrieved from the database and put into that cache.
-Similarly, entities added to one node's cache are not copied to caches on the other nodes.
-An attempt to retrieve the new entity from a cache that doesn't have it results in a *miss*.
-The miss triggers Cluster Link to retrieve the entity from the database and store it in that cache.
+By default Liferay does not copy cached entities between nodes.
+If an entity is deleted or changed, for example, Cluster Link sends an *remove* message to the other nodes to invalidate this entity in their local cache.
+Requesting that entity on another node results in a cache *miss*; the entity is then retrieved from the database and put into the local cache.
+Entities added to one node's local cache are not copied to local caches of the other nodes.
+An attempt to retrieve a new entity on a node which doesn't have that entity cached results in a cache *miss*.
+The miss triggers the node to retrieve the entity from the database and store it in its local cache.

 To enable Cluster Link, add this property to `portal-ext.properties`: